You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 The scenarios listed below are some examples of direct exports:

-- You export the goods via your freight forwarder/handling agent/postal or courier company and invoice your overseas customer.
+- You export the goods via your appointed freight forwarder/handling agent/postal or courier company and invoice your overseas customer.

-- You export the goods via your freight forwarder/handling agent upon instruction of your local customer and invoice your local customer.
+- You export the goods via your appointed freight forwarder/handling agent upon instruction of your local customer and invoice your local customer.

-- Your goods are consolidated by your freight forwarder/handling agent before the goods are exported and you invoice your overseas customer.
+- Your goods are consolidated by your appointed freight forwarder/handling agent before the goods are exported and you invoice your overseas customer.

 B. Indirect exports

-Unlike direct exports, indirect exports occur when:
+Indirect exports occur when:

 Exceptions for indirect exports

-You can only zero-rate the supply of goods if you are certain at the time of supply that all the goods will be exported and the required documents to support zero-rating can be maintained within 60 days.
+- You are certain at the time of supply that all the goods will be exported; and

 Examples of indirect exports